RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 :   This attempts to face the direction required for the next maneuver node.

 CUSTOM
 :   This attempts to keep the ship in a specific pitch, heading, and roll, as chosen by the options below the six direction buttons.
-If possible, set the desired pitch, heading, and roll before clicking CUSTOM, as otherwise the ship's desired pointing will update as you type.
-The exact fields are:
+If possible, set the desired pitch, heading, and roll before clicking CUSTOM, as otherwise the ship's desired pointing will change unpredictably as you type.
+The angles for each field are defined as:

     * PIT: the pitch angle, in degrees.
 0 means to point the nose level (which, in a high orbit, may still be well above the horizon), 90 means to point it straight up.
     * HDG: the angle relative to north, in degrees.
 0 means to point north, 90 means to point east.